kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

   }
 ```

 This function will be called when the view is initially displayed to set up the regions of the spring fields.
-The function should also be called if the reference view is ever resized.
-Then add the following property to the class:
+The calculations will end up splitting the view in half which is the area the spring field will cover.
+The center of the field is just page the edge so the center of the metadata view sticks out from the edge a bit.
+The function will be called if the reference view is ever resized.
+Next, add the following property to the class:

 ```swift
   var isEnabled = true {